TJ-rpg/dune/campaigns/The_Spice_Must_Flow/Chapter_3.md

 Lucar did not speak.
 He did not have to.

 His father had been murdered.
 The trap had been laid in silence.
-And now, it is time to find proof Harkonnen interference.
+And now, it is time to find proof of Harkonnen interference.